-The OME’s Tutorial Services Room (TSR) offers free tutoring services to interested undergraduate students of MIT.
-Organized and managed by students, the TSR provides one-on-one tutoring sessions, question and answer sessions, as well as test and final reviews — services ideal for students in search of individual academic assistance.
+The OME’s Talented Scholars Resource Room (TSR^2) offers free tutoring services to interested MIT undergraduate students.
+Organized and managed by students, the TSR^2 provides one-on-one tutoring sessions, P-Set nights, as well as exam and final reviews — services ideal for scholars in search of individual academic assistance.

-TSR staff maintain a database of available tutors in a variety of subjects, with an emphasis on core curriculum courses and popular electives.
-Students seeking a tutor must place a request with the TSR staff—either in person or on line—preferably at least 48 hours before the desired appointment.
-Students are then matched with a tutor for future appointments.
-All tutors are either graduate students or upper-class undergraduates who have demonstrated proficiency in a particular subject area and are selected through an interview process.
-In general, all tutoring sessions take place in the TSR, room 16-159, around the corner from the OME.
-Question and answer sessions (which resemble TA office hours) are frequently offered in response to student demand.
-These sessions, as well as test reviews and finals reviews, are usually held in the classrooms adjacent to the TSR.
+TSR^2 staff maintain a database of available TAs in a variety of subjects, with an emphasis on core curriculum courses and popular electives.
+Students seeking a TA must place a request with the TSR^2 staff online preferably at least 48 hours before the desired appointment.
+Students are then matched with a TA for future appointments.
+All TAs are either graduate students or upperclassmen who have demonstrated proficiency in a particular subject area and are selected through an interview process.
+In general, all tutoring sessions take place in the TSR^2, room 16-159.
+However, one-on-one sessions and P-Set nights may also be held in assigned classrooms.

-Students who take advantage of tutoring services tend to improve their academic performance as well as their self-esteem.
+Students who take advantage of TSR^2 services tend to improve their academic performance as well as their self-esteem.
 Tutoring enables students to clarify materials covered in class, complete assignments more quickly, and prepare for exams more thoroughly.
 For many students, tutoring is also an opportunity to develop better study skills.
-The tutors often experience benefits as well, ranging from greater competency within a subject, improved communication skills, a more interesting résumé, and valuable insights into the teaching profession.
+The TAs often experience benefits as well, ranging from greater competency within a subject, improved communication skills, a more competitive résumé, and valuable insights into the teaching profession.

-For more than two decades, the TSR has been serving minority students with a dedication to making its support services and resources accessible, convenient, and useful.
-Its staff welcomes feedback and suggestions from both students and tutors.
+For more than three decades, the TSR^2 has been serving talented scholars with a dedication to making its support services and resources accessible, convenient, and useful.
+Its staff welcomes feedback and suggestions from both students and TAs.